The Value of Nothing: Multimodal Extraction of Human Values Expressed by TikTok Influencers: Computational Approach

 \section{Computational Approach}

-Our computational approach could be placed on three axes: (i) Masked vs. Auto-regressive Language Models, (ii) Direct vs. indirect, 2-step extraction from TikTok videos (marked d versus s, repestecively), and (iii) Using pretrained LLMs vs. fine-tuned models (marked FT).
-In the remainder of this section we describe each axis and the way we integrate them.
-Figure \ref{fig:architecture} provides a high-level illustration of the architectures.

-\paragraph{Masked vs. Auto-regressive Language Models} The classic machine learning framework depends on the availability of a labeled dataset, facilitating training in a supervised manner.
-A Masked Language Model (MLM) is pre-trained to predict words that are masked at random.
-The MLM is then used to create a contextual embedding of an input text, pushing it forward into a classification head.
-In this work we experiment with both roBERTa-large \cite{liu2019roberta} and DeBERTaV2-xlarge \cite{hedebertav3_2023} with an additional classification header performing transfer learning \cite{devlin2018bert}.
-We use this supervised approach on textual data only -- the scripts and director notes extracted from the videos by another model.

-Generative (auto-regressive) Large Language Models (LLMs) have been demonstrated to perform well on a range of language processing and multimodal tasks.
-LLMs do not require specific training (transfer learning) as classification is done by prompting the model with the task description \cite{radford2019language,brown2020language,kojima2022large}.
-State-of-the-Art models such as ChatGPT.4o \cite{openai2024gpt4} and Gemini 1.5 Pro \cite{geminiteam2024gemini} are multimodal - allowing the user to process different modalities such as text, sound and video.
-In this work we use Gemini 1.5 Pro with a prompt tailored for the specific tasks of script extraction and for direct and 2-step classification (see below).
-In the 2-step setting we also use Mistral 7B \cite{jiang2023mistral}.

-Specifically, the prompt contains a short formal description of Schwartz's theory of basic values, a definition for each value, along with some examples and a request to identify the values in a given TikTok (an .mp4 file is uploaded).
-The exact prompts are available in Appendix \ref{app:prompts}.
+We explore a number of computational approaches, differing in two fundamental ways: (i) A direct approach vs. a two-step approach, and (ii) Supervised classification vs. unsupervised classification using a LLM.

-\paragraph{Direct vs. 2-step Extraction} We use an LLM as a classifier in two settings -- direct and indirect (2-steps).
-In the direct setting we prompt the model to identify and extract the values directly from the TikTok video.
-In the indirect approach we first prompt an LLM to extract the full script and director's notes from a TikTok and then extract the values from the script, either in a supervised manner using one of the MLMs or in a few-shot manner, using the exact same prompt we used in the direct approach, albeit, replacing the word `movie' by the word `script'.
+\paragraph{Direct vs. 2-step Extraction} We use an LLM as a classifier in two settings: direct and indirect (2-steps).
+In the \emph{direct setting}, we extract the values directly from the TikTok \texttt{mp4} video file, either using an LLM, prompting it with the task definition in a few-shots manner, or in a supervised manner, after fusing the video, audio and textual representations ({\bf MLMs vs. LLMs} and {\bf Multimodality with Masked Video Autoencoder} below).